tus/tus-resumable-upload-protocol/protocol.md

 `OPTIONS`.
 The value MUST be the version of the protocol used by the Client or the Server.

-The Server MUST return `412 Precondition Failed` status without processing the request if the the version specified by the Client is not supported.
-The server SHOULD set `Tus-Resumable` to it's most preferred version.
+If the the version specified by the Client is not supported by the Server, it MUST return `412 Precondition Failed` with a `Tus-Version` header; see [Tus-Version](#Tus-Version) for details).
+In addition, the Server MUST NOT process the request.

 #### Tus-Extension